-Procedural format and timing

-What is the format of the infringement proceeding?
+Procedural format and timing What is the format of the infringement proceeding?

 Infringement proceedings are actionable by means of a sworn application filed before the First Hall of the Civil Court.
-During the proceedings, both parties would be able to bring forward their evidence to support their arguments and cross-examine the witnesses produced by the counter-party.
+During the proceedings, both parties would be able to bring forward their evidence to support their arguments and cross-examine the witnesses produced by the counterparty.
 The principal forms of evidence are testimony, documents (such as affidavits) and any material objects in writing relating to the facts of the suit, provided they are relevant and not affected by an exclusionary rule of evidence that renders them inadmissible.
 Ex parte expert evidence may also, in principle, be produced subject to certain formal requirements, and discovery of evidence in the control of the other party may also be requested under the Enforcement of Intellectual Property Rights (Regulation) Act.
-The relief available for a trademark infringement action is the same as that available under Maltese law in relation to the infringement of any other property right, such as damages and injunctive relief.
+The relief available under Maltese law for a trademark infringement action is generally the same as that for the infringement of any other property right, such as damages and injunctions.
+In respect of infringing goods, there is also the possibility of applying for their removal from the market or destruction (or both) as specific IP corrective measures.

-Burden of proof

-What is the burden of proof to establish infringement or dilution?
+Burden of proof What is the burden of proof to establish infringement or dilution?

 Under Maltese law, the burden of proving any fact rests on the party alleging it.
 The standard of proof required in civil proceedings is that of a balance of probabilities.
-On the other hand, in criminal proceedings, proof of the offence beyond reasonable doubt is required.
+On the other hand, in criminal proceedings, proof of the offence beyond reasonable doubt would need to be established.